Part 2Rules for being an ATB

 to appoint as instructors - this is known as ‘down-training’.

-You should have at least 1 DSA-assessed instructor for every 10 instructors that have been down-trained.
+You should have at least 1 DVSA-assessed instructor for every 10 instructors that have been down-trained.

-You should send all required information about the courses you provide to DSA including:
+You should send all required information about the courses you provide to DVSA including:

 - reporting any incidents